The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Modeling Existential Risk and Economic Growth

 \subsubsection{Failure Mode \#3: Too Wide Proxy}

-This is also a modification of a case from \cite{HadfieldMenell2021}.
+This case is also adapted from \cite{HadfieldMenell2021}.
 Consumption $C$ is now too widely specified and includes also a component $C^\dagger$ which is lethal to humans.
 Instead of maximizing over $C$, the TAI maximizes over $C$ and $C^\dagger$:

 Depending on the specification of $u(C,C^\dagger)$, people die either immediately or at a later date $t_{C^\dagger}$.
-For example, under non-homothetic preferences, $C^\dagger$ could be a luxury good to the TAI, so that it would produce $C^\dagger$ only when $Y$ becomes sufficiently large.
-The good $C^\dagger$ could be, for example, a self-replicating lethal nanobot, a new addictive bliss-inducing drug that has not been encountered prior to the lock-in of TAI values, a highly transmissible lethal virus, etc.
+The good $C^\dagger$ could be, for example, bacteria that are useful in energy production from biomass but that are deadly for humans, a new addictive bliss-inducing drug that has not been encountered prior to the lock-in of TAI values, a highly transmissible lethal virus, etc.

 In this scenario, the unconditional probability of human survival is equal to $M(t)=1$ for $t<t_{C^\dagger}$ and $M(t)=0$ for $t\geq t_{C^\dagger}$, with $ET=t_{C^\dagger}$.
 Again the TAI fails to correctly account for the extinction risk factored in by the human-centric social optimum, in fact causing the risk itself.